Europe

 And what can be more impressive than learning how to say Merry Christmas in Danish, and even how to wish somebody a Happy New Year as well?

 Aside from knowing these all-important greetings for the winter holidays, we will also learn other words essential for the winter season.
-So let’s get into the most important one of all!
+So let’s get started!

 How to say Merry Christmas in Danish?